LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_Operations.rst

       retval = SUNMatSpace(A, &lrw, &liw);

-.. c:function:: int SUNMatZero(SUNMatrix A)
+.. c:function:: SUNErrCode SUNMatZero(SUNMatrix A)

    Zeros all entries of the ``SUNMatrix`` *A*.
 The return value is an integer flag denoting success/failure of the operation: